nikfrank/ulpan-server/README.md

 also note that we make a copy of ```req.body```, which will avoid any problems of garbage collecting the request object.

+we can now test in POSTMAN our READ, then our CREATE, then our READ again (from which we should see also a new exercise created)

 #### QUERY exercise